AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 ![Hamburger Menu](/help/adaptive-forms/assets/hamburger-menu.png){width=50%, align=center}

-**A. Hamburger Menu**: The hamburger menu features a navigation panel that slides out or drops down when the hamburger icon is clicked or tapped.
+**A. Hamburger menu**: The hamburger menu features a navigation panel that slides out or drops down when the hamburger icon is clicked or tapped.
 The menu displays the panel headings, and selecting a panel shifts the focus to that panel.
 It allows users to easily navigate between different panels.

 ![Hamburger Menu](/help/adaptive-forms/assets/hamburger-menu-icon.png){width=50%}